 Jeff, the logical assumption is that it is the new pressure switch that has failed, and often that is right.

-You know the new cut out pressure setting of your compressor?
+Do you know the new cut-out pressure setting of your compressor?

 If the Husky compressor is still running at this point, then power HAS to be flowing through the pressure switch to the compressor motor, right?